6 Tips for Starting a Vending Machine Business

 While you won’t need to go through extensive training to get into the vending machine industry, you’ll need to do some homework before starting your venture.
 With some market research, you can get an idea of how much time you’ll have to put into your company, the amount of money you’ll likely need to invest, and how long you’ll have to work before seeing a return on that investment.

-2. Choose the Type of Business You Want
+2. Choose the Type of Vending Machine Business You Want to Pursue

 When starting a vending machine venture, you can either open a new company, or buy an existing business.